prateek3255/blog/src/blog/nextjs-13-vs-remix-an-in-depth-case-study.md

       page.tsx -->   /signup
 ```

-This is how these routes render the user profile page:
+And the following image is how these routes render the user profile page:

 {% image "nextjs-layout-for-user-profile-page.png", "Next.js Layout for User Profile Page" %}